rimelek/tutorial-docker-build/README.md

 9a574344ad15   exited    "/bin/sh -c 'mkdir /app'"
 ```

-You can see each command in the command colum passed to `/bin/sh` as an argument.
+You can see each command in the command column passed to `/bin/sh` as an argument.
 This happens because I used the "shell form" to define the commands.
 It is what makes the output redirection possible.

-# RUN directives without the shell form
+# Use "RUN" instructions without the shell form

 The previous Dockerfile could be a little different: Let's call it **Dockerfile.v2**.